lilactown/pyramid/README.md

 ## What

-Pyramid aims to be useful at each evolutionary stage of a progam where one needs to traverse and make selections out of graphs of data.
+Pyramid can be useful at each evolutionary stage of a program where one needs to traverse and make selections out of graphs of data.

 ### Selection